CLAN Feed

 social capital (the value that is created by social connections and relationships in society):

-peer-to-peer learning and capacity building
+formal partnerships and support peer-to-peer learning and capacity building

 “we don’t all have to keep reinventing the wheel” (Glengarry Community Development Trust)